ScareSecFemboy/ReadMe_RR/README.md

 |  inject webp  | Allows the user to inject WEBP images with custom payloads    |
 |  inject zip   | Allows the user to inject JPG images with an archive file     |
 |---------------|-------------------------------------------------------------- |

+> Web and Graphical user interfaces: Red rabbit uses a mix of a few languages while its main is go it is backed by Perl and Ruby so it was essential to make up for such a noobie mistake to add web and graphical user interfaces.
+Red rabbit has two graphical user interfaces one for host scanning and the other which is a mix of OUI searching, stenography, and host pingers.
+While also looking at graphical user interfaces it also has a documentation server which is thrown onto the local host with a flashy lookin web UI ;)

+> Tool sets and variety: as said about two times now this project features a wide variety of utilities in topics or fields of hacking like Stegonography, Wifi attacks, Brute forcing, Hash brute forcing, Service fuzzing, Network fuzzing, metadata and file forensics, Offline password attacks, Offline OSINT, Online OSINT, web recon, host discovery, port scanning, system automation, system handeling, and well built commands to view certian things on your system such as ranges of IP's and Interfaces as well as connected addresses.

+# Commands, lists, and utilities